 Professor Calandrillo joined the UW law school faculty in 2000, was named Charles I. Stone Professor of Law in 2009, and Jeffrey & Susan Brotman Professor in 2015.
 Prior to teaching, he clerked for Judge Alfred Goodwin on the Ninth Circuit and practiced corporate law at Foster Pepper in Seattle.
 Professor Calandrillo graduated magna cum laude from Harvard Law School where he was a John M. Olin Fellow in Law & Economics and a member of the Harvard Journal on Legislation.

-Professor Calandrillo's scholarship utilizes economic analysis to address controversial law and public policy topics, including intellectual property rights, eminent domain, organ donation, compulsory vaccinations, assisted suicide, punitive damages, baseball's designated-hitter rule, tort law's eggshell plaintiff rule, and U.S. health and safety regulatory policy.
+Professor Calandrillo's scholarship utilizes economic analysis to address controversial law and public policy topics, including minimum wage legislation, property rights, organ donation, compulsory vaccinations, assisted suicide, punitive damages, baseball's designated-hitter and instant replay rules, tort law's eggshell plaintiff rule, and U.S. health and safety regulatory policy.
 His recent articles have appeared in a variety of top law reviews, including Boston University, George Washington, William & Mary, Georgia, Ohio State, and Wake Forest Law Reviews as well as Harvard Journal of Law & Public Policy.

 He has co-authored four amicus briefs before the U.S. Supreme Court, and he and his wife won a landmark property rights case before the Washington State Supreme Court on behalf of Washington landowners, Viking v.
 Holm et al., 155 Wash.
 2nd 112.